rajdeeprath/red5pro-automation-scripts/installer/README.md

 * Basic Mode: Provides most of the options for new installations.
-* Advance Mode: Provides advance options for managing a existing red5pro installation.
+* Utility Mode: Provides utilities for doing more with the Red5 Pro installation

 ![Main Menu](Linux/images/main_menu.png?raw=true "Main Menu")